radix-io/hands-on/README.md

 * Write an MLIFEIO implementation that uses HDF5
 * Experiment with Lustre stripe sizes on Theta.
 When is a stripe width of 1 a good idea?

+## Globus

+The Globus hands-on exercise demonstrates how to retrieve a file from a Globus endpoint.
+If you retrieve the file correctly, you can decode it to receive a secret message!

+### Create an Globus account

+* Go to https://www.globus.org and click the "Login" button in the upper right hand corner
+* Sign into Globus using either
+    * An institutional login (you can select "Argonne LCF" to login using an ALCF cryptocard)
+    * A Google account
+    * An Orcid
+* Once you log in, you will have a "Transfer files" screen
+* Click on the "Endpoint" box on the left side of the transfer
+    * In the search dialog, look for the "ESnet Read-Only Test DTN at Sunnyvale" endpoint and select it
+* Click on the "Endpoint" box on the right side of the transfer
+    * In the search dialog, look for the "alcf#dtn\_theta" endpoint and select it
+* You are now ready to transfer a file from Sunnyvale to your home directory on Theta!
+* Click on the "1M.dat" file on the left side (ESnet Sunnyvale)
+* Click on the blue arrow to transfer it to the right side (ALCF Theta)
+* Once the file has transfered, log into Theta and run `hands-on/globus/globus-decoder.sh 1M.dat` to decode a secret message, and let your instructors know if you find it!